 Contaminants in drinking water sources may include: microbial contaminants, such as viruses, bacteria, and protozoa from wildlife; inorganic contaminants, such as salts and metals, which are naturally occurring; pesticides and herbicides, which may come from farming, urban stormwater runoff, or home and business use; organic chemical contaminants, such as byproducts from industrial processes or the result of chlorine combining with the naturally occurring organic matter; and radioactive contaminants, such as radon, which is naturally occurring.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency’s Safe Drinking Water Hotline at 800-426-4791 or at www.epa.gov/safewater.

 Notes on Contaminants

 Arsenic, Barium, Copper, Fluoride and Lead – These metals are elements found in the earth’s crust.
 They can dissolve into water that is in contact with natural deposits.
-At the levels found in Portland’s drinking water, they are unlikely to contribute to adverse health effects.
-For more information, see Reducing Exposure to Lead.
+At the levels found in Rockwood’s drinking water, they are unlikely to contribute to adverse health effects.

 Giardia – Wildlife in the watershed may be hosts to Giardia, the organism that causes giardiasis.
 The treatment technique (TT) is to remove 99.9% of the organisms.
 The Portland Water Bureau uses chlorine to control these organisms.